Kansas State Alzheimer’s Plan Overview

 Establish Licensing Requirements for Memory Care Units

 Individuals living with Alzheimer’s and other dementia make up a significant portion of those using long-term care services.
 They also have unique needs that often make care delivery and communication more challenging.
-Some assisted living facilities in Kansas offer memory care units for residents living with dementia.
+Some assisted living communities in Kansas offer memory care units for residents living with dementia.
 However, these units do not have additional licensing requirements that qualify them to deliver specialized care to these residents, causing Kansans in long-term care to pay more each month for services they may not be receiving.
-The Alzheimer’s Association is urging state lawmakers to support legislation creating a memory care licensing structure for assisted living facilities.
+The Alzheimer’s Association is urging state lawmakers to support legislation creating a memory care licensing structure for assisted living communities.

 Find My Chapter